Release Date: Mar 04, 2013

 Goodbye My Love by Esterio Segura

-(March 4, 2013, New York, NY) – Cuban artist Esterio Segura’s installation Goodbye My Love will be installed from March 8 to May 13, 2013, as part of Times Square Arts’ initiative to bring leading contemporary art in multiple forms to visitors of New York City’s Times Square.
+(New York, N.Y.) – Cuban artist Esterio Segura’s installation Goodbye My Love will be installed from March 8 to May 13, 2013, as part of Times Square Arts’ initiative to bring leading contemporary art in multiple forms to visitors of New York City’s Times Square.
 Goodbye My Love will be installed in Anita’s Way, the pedestrian passageway connecting West 42nd Street with West 43rd Street between 6th Avenue and Broadway.
 This installation is presented with the Cuban Artists Fund and chashama, and is supported by Rockefeller Brothers Fund.

 Esterio Segura is a pioneer of Cuban contemporary art.
 His installation, Goodbye My Love, is a hanging outdoor installation of 12 planes made of heart-shaped bodies that reference the love found in contemporary relationships that often requires people to be separated from each other.